YutamaKotaro/eslint-plugin-dependencies-relation/README.md

 # eslint-plugin-dependency-relation
 Import relation linting rule for ESLint.
-Can also use this in typescript.
+Can use this in.

+- JavaScript Project
+- TypeScript Project
+- React Project
+- Vue Project

 ## Installation
 Install [ESLint](https://github.com/eslint/eslint) before using this plugin please.